cjprybol/reproducibility-via-singularity/README.md

 cd / && rm /environment && wget --no-check-certificate https://raw.githubusercontent.com/cjprybol/reproducibility-via-singularity/master/environment
 ```

-We'll download one more pre-written script that will list all software installed with Linuxbrew and Anaconda, as well as the Julia version.
-It will sort the list and return to us an A-Z list of installed software with the version number for everything!
-Go [here](https://github.com/cjprybol/reproducibility-via-singularity/blob/master/README.md#how-do-i-get-the-version-numbers-of-installed-software) to see how to call it
+We'll download one more pre-written script that will list all software installed with version numbers.
+Note that if you install any software manually from source that is not included in this example, you'll need to update the script to include that software in the list.
 ```bash
 wget --no-check-certificate https://raw.githubusercontent.com/cjprybol/reproducibility-via-singularity/master/singularity
 chmod 775 singularity